If you do not have a will and or a trust, the law determines who will be your heirs.

 Florida is a state where wills and trusts are extensively regulated.
 Due to the large number of seniors in Florida, there are a number of legal requirements in Florida regarding the execution of wills and trusts.
 Florida does not recognize holographic (handwritten and unwitnessed) wills under any circumstances.
 It does not matter if the will was validly probated in another state or was valid in the state where the person signed it.

-Therefore, if someone who lives in Texas which recognizes holographic wills has a vacation property in Florida, a Florida title company and a Florida court will not recognize and give effect to the holographic will.
+Therefore, if someone who lives in Texas which recognizes holographic wills has a vacation property in Florida, a Florida title company and a Florida court will not recognize the holographic will.

 Unlike other states, Florida also has strict and unique rules regulating the signing and witnessing of trusts.
 A Trustee has certain mandatory duties in Florida including disclosure requirements to beneficiaries.